-22c Breakdown of the fruit of the Spirit:

-- 1. Godward qualities- love, joy, peace, - 2.
+- 22c Breakdown of the fruit of the Spirit: - 1.
+Godward qualities- love, joy, peace, - 2.
 Outward qualities- longsuffering, gentleness, goodness - 3.
-Inward qualities- faith meekness, temperance:
+Inward qualities- faith meekness, temperance: - 22d "But".

-22d "But".
 The contrast!
 The contrast between the flesh and the spirit!
 They are always presented side-by-side in contrast, never together.
 They are always presented as a choice, as in "choose one", and we must choose one.
-We must live either in the flesh or we must live in the spirit at any given time and both means of life and the fruits they produce are presented side-by-side for our comparison.

-22e "love" Strong's #26 agapê; love, affection or benevolence; a love-feast, love without human emotion as a basis.
-This is the love that God loves with, as it is His nature to love and His love is not based on any human emotion.

-22f "joy" cheerfulness, calm delight.

-22g "peace" Strong's #1515 eirênê; peace, prosperity, quietness, rest.
+We must live either in the flesh or we must live in the spirit at any given time and both means of life and the fruits they produce are presented side-by-side for our comparison. - 22e "love" Strong's #26 agapê; love, affection or benevolence; a love-feast, love without human emotion as a basis.
+This is the love that God loves with, as it is His nature to love and His love is not based on any human emotion. - 22f "joy" cheerfulness, calm delight. - 22g "peace" Strong's #1515 eirênê; peace, prosperity, quietness, rest.
 It is the calm, quiet, and order, which take place in the justified soul, instead of the doubts, fears, alarms, and dreadful forebodings, which every true penitent less or more feels, and must feel till the assurance of pardon brings peace and satisfaction to the mind.
-Peace is the first sensible fruit of the pardon of sin, as seen in Romans 5:1.

-22h "longsuffering" Strong's #3115 makrothumia; to be long-suffering, forbearance, selfrestraint before proceeding to action, the quality of a person who is able to avenge himself yet refrains from doing so.
+Peace is the first sensible fruit of the pardon of sin, as seen in Romans 5:1. - 22h "longsuffering" Strong's #3115 makrothumia; to be long-suffering, forbearance, self-restraint before proceeding to action, the quality of a person who is able to avenge himself yet refrains from doing so.
 This is the attitude that God has towards man.
-God could have wiped us out long ago, especially after Adam's Fall, during the events leading up to the Flood, at the Tower of Babel, at the crucifixion of Christ, at any time, but He withheld Himself out of mercy, love and grace.

-22i "gentleness" as opposed to harshness and violence.

-22j "goodness" virtue or beneficence

-22k "faith" A cardinal virtue of the Christian, something sorely lacking in the world.
+God could have wiped us out long ago, especially after Adam's Fall, during the events leading up to the Flood, at the Tower of Babel, at the crucifixion of Christ, at any time, but He withheld Himself out of mercy, love and grace. - 22i "gentleness" as opposed to harshness and violence. - 22j "goodness" virtue or beneficence - 22k "faith" A cardinal virtue of the Christian, something sorely lacking in the world.

-Authorized Version Tyndale Bible Geneva Bible Bishop's Bible ESV LSV love loue love loue love love joy ioye јоу ioye јоу јоу peace peace peace peace peace peace longsuffering longesufferinge long suffering long sufferyng patience patience gentleness getlenes gentleness gentlenesse kindness kindness goodness goodness goodness goodnesse goodness goodness faith faythfulnes faith fayth faithfulness faithfulness meekness meknes meekness mekenesse gentleness gentleness temperance temperancye temperancy temperauncie self-control self-control
+VERSE COMPARISION OF THE FRUIT OF THE SPIRIT IN GALATIANS 5:22-23 joy ioye joy ioye joy joy peace peace peace peace peace peace longsuffering longesufferinge long suffering long sufferyng patience patience gentleness getlenes gentleness gentlenesse kindness kindness goodness goodness goodness goodnesse goodness goodness faith faythfulnes faith fayth faithfulness faithfulness meekness meknes meekness mekenesse gentleness gentleness temperance temperancye temperancy temperauncie self-control self-control